quicbit-js/qb-json-tokv/readme.md

 # API

-## tokenize(callback, src, off, lim)
+## tokenize (callback, src, off, lim, opt)

 Tokenize the given source array or buffer, sending all results to the given callback function. (the process can be controlled/stopped via the function return value)

-    src:       A UTF-8 encoded array containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
+    src        A UTF-8 encoded array containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
 IOW, it doesn't have to be a {...} object.

-    callback:  A function called for each token encountered.
+    callback   A function called for each token encountered.

-        src:        the buffer being parsed
+        src         the buffer being parsed
-        koff:       index of key start (inclusive) in current object, in arrays koff is -1
-        klim:       index of key limit (non-inclusive) in current object, in arrays koff is -1
-        tok:        integer token representing the type encountered.
+        koff        index of key start (inclusive) in current object, in arrays koff is -1 klim        index of key limit (non-inclusive) in current object, in arrays koff is -1 tok         integer token representing the type encountered.
 In most cases, token is the ASCII of the first character encountered.  'n' for null, 't' for true, '{' for object start.
                     The TOK property defines these token codes by name: